Hold a charity auction

 Choose your auction prizes

-The better your prizes are the more people will bid in your charity auctions.
-Approach local shops, travel agents, sports clubs, hotels, restaurants and your work and see if they are able to donate exciting prizes.
-Ask friends and family to donate items to auction.
+The better your prizes are the more people will bid in your charity auction.
+Approach local shops, travel agents, sports clubs, hotels, restaurants and your work and see if they are able to donate prizes.
+You could even ask friends and family to donate items to auction.

 Traditional charity auction

 Go old school.
-Start the bidding low, and let your bidders battle it out with the highest bid taking home the item.
+Start the bidding low, and let your bidders battle it out, with the highest bid taking home the prize.

 Dutch fundraising auctions

 This is exactly the same as a traditional auction but instead of starting the bidding with a low price you go high!
 Slowly decrease the price of the item until someone matches it.